 The pricing picture at volume

 Zapier's per-task pricing is friendly at low volume and climbs as usage grows.
-Caddi's outcome-based pricing starts higher but tracks the value of the work rather than raw task count, so the model that wins depends on your volume and how multi-step each workflow is.
+Caddi is plan-based: each tier includes a monthly pool of credits and a set number of live automations, with unlimited users, so what you pay tracks the scope of what you automate rather than a raw per-task meter.
+Which model wins depends on your volume and how multi-step each workflow is.
+See Caddi pricing for the current tiers.

 When Zapier is the right call